 J. Net Position

-The governmental activities in the government-wide financial statements utilize a net position presentation which reports all assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position, in accordance with Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position issued by the Governmental Accounting Standards Board (GASB 63).
+The governmental activities in the government-wide financial statements utilize a net position presentation which reports all assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position.
 Net position is displayed in three components as follows: